Showing 1-20 of 32 products

 Advancements in e-prescribing technology: Persistence Market Research also says that advanced e-prescribing features, such as data security checks, patient history, preparing complete medication lists and information of formulary, are also key drivers of this market.
 These advancements have helped expand the scope and quality of patient care.

-High costs, security and connectivity issues hinder adoption of e-prescribing systems: The high costs of e-prescribing systems and risks associated with privacy and patient security restrain the growth of e-prescribing market.
+High costs, security and connectivity issues hinder adoption of e-prescribing systems: The high costs of e-prescribing systems and risks associated with privacy and patient security restrain the growth of the e-prescribing market.
 Other factors include unavailability of high-speed broadband services and integrated networks, especially in developing countries.
 The absence of competent IT professionals and laws to protect patient privacy discourage pharmacies and healthcare professionals from switching to e-prescribing systems.

 The shift to electronic prescribing systems can save funds and manual efforts in the healthcare industry.
 Additional features offered by these systems help to improve patient care efficiency.
 Improvements in IT infrastructure and investments in digital healthcare will help improve adoption of e-prescribing systems.
 Companies that become early adopters will reap the benefits sooner than those who don’t.